 What makes it unique: Bow-tie wearing llamas, alpacas and donkeys!

 This friendly farm wedding venue is an amazing barn and outdoor wedding venue.
 The main barn at Wellbeing Farm has a huge parachute ceiling strung with 4,000 fairy lights for the ultimate ‘wow’ factor.
 Their heated licensed pavilion is perfect for an outdoor wedding with stunning countryside views, plus there’s a tipi chill-out tent and a whole bar barn.
 You get so much included with your exclusive hire – not only are there llamas and donkeys on the grounds for photos, but you get LOVE letters, access to their prop store, the Bar ‘O’ Llama gin and cocktail bar, and a shepherds hut.

 18. Victoria Baths – Manchester

-What makes it unique: Book it now before it’s turned back into a swimming pool
+What makes it unique: Book now before it’s turned back into a swimming pool!

 These former Victorian baths opened in 1906 and still maintain their original period features, like stained glass, terracotta tiles and mosaic floors.
 The long-term aim is to reopen them as a swimming pool and Turkish baths but, until that time, you can host a wedding with a difference there.
 It’s a dramatic space with five different areas licensed for ceremonies, including the pools and the Turkish Rest Room with its Angel Of Purity window.